yzhao062/yzhao062/README.md

 💬 **News & Travel**:

+- **Dec 2020**: Thrilled to join [Prof. Jure Leskovek](https://cs.stanford.edu/people/jure/) @ Stanford University for a research internship/visit in 2021:) See u in CA (if not remotely)!

+- **Dec 2020**: Have multiple invited talks on anomaly detection and general machine learning.
+Video to be released :)

 - **Nov 2020**: [Therapeutics Data Commons (TDC)](https://zitniklab.hms.harvard.edu/TDC/), a large collection of > 60 machine learning-ready datasets across more than 20 therapeutic tasks, is released.
 Great work led by [Prof. Marinka Zitnik](https://zitniklab.hms.harvard.edu/) and [Kexin Huang](https://www.kexinhuang.com/) from Havard!